necusjz/p/_posts/Design-a-URL-Shortener.md

 Hash function is used to hash a long URL to a short URL, also known as hashValue.

 #### Hash value length
 The hashValue consists of characters from [0-9, a-z, A-Z], containing 10 + 26 + 26 = 62 possible characters.
 To figure out the length of hashValue, find the smallest n such that 62^n >= 365 billion.
-The system must support up to 365 billion URLs based on the back of the envelope estimation.
+The system must support up to 365 billion URLs based on the back-of-the-envelope estimation.
 Table 1 shows the length of hashValue and the corresponding maximal number of URLs it can support:

 |n|Maximal number of URLs|
 |:-|:-|